 - Office space rental for projects operating without an approved indirect cost rate agreement that covers office space.
-For national office space, rental may be unallowable; check relevant OMB Circulars.
-If space is budgeted and it is shared with other projects or activities, the costs must be equitably prorated and allocated between the activities or projects. - Utilities, telephone, internet and similar expenses that are specifically used for AmeriCorps project staff, and are not part of the organization's indirect cost/admin cost allocation pool.
+If space is budgeted and it is shared with other projects or activities, the costs must be equitably prorated and allocated between the activities or projects. - Utilities, telephone, internet, and similar expenses that are specifically used for AmeriCorps members and AmeriCorps project staff, and are not part of the organization's indirect cost allocation pool.
+If such expenses are budgeted and shared with other projects or activities, the costs must be equitably prorated and allocated between the activities or projects.